Aakash-Rana/NotificationChannel/README.md

 8. You will see a ``Service Worker`` running in ``Developer Tools -> Application -> ServiceWorker ``

 ![Button](https://drive.google.com/uc?export=view&id=14yom44C5eHU905zA6voYEnw5L0cuGHHK)

+[ You will find the endpoint , authKey , p256dhKey (subscription details ) logged to the running service ]

 9. Use the provided Postman collection to test the API endpoints for sending notifications.